 The Plaza de España is the central point of the old village and it is also the home of the 'Niña de Benalmadena (the little girl of Benalmádena).
-The sculpture of a little girl holding out a large seashell was sculptured by the Málaga artist Jaime Pimentel.
+The May 1967 sculpture of a little girl holding out a large seashell was sculptured by the Málaga artist Jaime Pimentel.
 Maria Cruz Ruiz, the niece of a fisherman in Almayete who inspired the statue visited it for the first time in 2017 to celebrate the 50th aniversary.Almayate

-The popular Restaurant, La Niña, is situated in the square and this traditional tavern serves some of the best Andalusian cuisine in the area.
+The popular Restaurant, La Niña, Plaza de España is situated in the square and this traditional tavern serves some of the best Andalusian cuisine in the area.

 The menu offers both tapas and al a carte menu.
 The homemade tapas specialties include spicy meatballs, sweet peppers stuffed with goat's cheese and walnuts, and salpicón del mar, a tomato and pepper salad with king prawns.